cbenge509/kaggle_facial_keypoints/README.md

 We discovered significant improvement (approx. _-0.2 RMSE_) through splitting our training pipeline in two: (1) trained models on the set with all data points available, and (2) trained models for only the 4 keypoints present in the "partial" set.
 At prediction time, we use the "partial" models to predict only those TEST records for which we are asked to predict 4 points, and use the "complete" (1) models for all other facial keypoints.
 Controlling for all other changes, this move alone resulted in a best single-model score of RMSE **1.43812**.

 Generalized stacking using a K-Fold approach was used to avoid overfitting at the metaregressor phase.
-Eight neural networks were used as Level 1 predictors for both the "complete" and "partial" data sets (the models were identical save for the final layer).
+Ten neural networks were used as Level 1 predictors for both the "complete" and "partial" data sets (the models were identical save for the final layer).
 All models were trained using a batch size of 128 * 2 (128 for each GPU detected) and epoch size of 300.
 Training occurred on machines with either 2 x NVidia RTX 2080 Ti's or 2 x NVidia Tesla V100's.
 A general descripton for each Level 1 model is listed below:

 | Model Name | Description |
 |:-----------|:------------|